philipperolet/proj/README.md

-# Proj: A few project utilities for emacs
+# Proj: A few project / IDE-like utilities for emacs

 Commands to open projects in a nice way, emacs lisp project test/run functions, and an elisp project type for projectile.
 Meant for integration to projectile project functions (as done in ``projectile-custom.el``).

+Also, customizations for clojure projects.

 ## Functions
 `proj-open` opens projects, executing various actions depending on whether